Debabrta24/Apnamann3/replit.md

 # Overview

-This is a Digital Psychological Intervention System (DPIS) - a comprehensive mental health platform designed specifically for Indian college students.
+This is xyz - a comprehensive mental health platform designed specifically for Indian college students.
 The application provides AI-powered psychological first aid, mental health screening tools (PHQ-9 and GAD-7), counselor booking, peer support forums, educational resources, and crisis intervention capabilities.
 Built as a full-stack web application, it aims to address the growing mental health challenges in Indian higher education institutions through culturally sensitive, accessible, and stigma-free support.

 # User Preferences